What happens in the sessions and how this helps.

 In this environment we explore what it is like to be you and how this affects what you think and do.
 My role is to listen attentively and help you overcome your difficulties by offering a different perspective and insight or practical tools and information.

 For many, this increase in awareness and expression is enough to provide some relief or clarity.
 For others, this new viewpoint also provides the means and opportunity to make different choices that work towards real and positive changes in how they can respond to life’s challenges

 How we get started.

-After an initial telephone call we will need to meet for an assessment.
+After a free initial telephone assessment we will meet for an initial face to face appointment.
 We will discuss what has brought you to therapy and what you would like to achieve.
-There is no fee for this initial meeting and no obligation to sign up to anything until after we have met and decided to work together.
+There is no obligation to sign up to anything until after we have met and decided to work together.